rust-lang/book/nostarch/chapter08.md

 # Common Collections

-Prod: note that there are non-standard characters in this chapter

 Rust’s standard library includes a number of very useful data structures called *collections*.
 Most other data types represent one specific value, but collections can contain multiple values.
 Unlike the built-in array and tuple